Integrating STEM through Inventing

 - Create a detailed design using tools, such as SolidWorks 3D CAD software

 - Determine materials and resources, considering Sustainable Design

 - Field test prototypes

 - Build alpha prototype

 InvenTeams access information and resources through a private portal on the Lemelson-MIT Program’s website where they also manage their finances and submit reports.
-Lemelson-MIT Program staff visits each InvenTeam at its school early in the grant cycle.
+Lemelson-MIT Program staff visits each InvenTeam at its school during the grant cycle.